Our Company was featured in article for the NewsPress Business section on March 6,2011

 Boat sales are scooting along at Fischer Marine in Fort Myers, despite almost sputtering to a halt two years ago.

-Cheryl and Tom Fischer had built a reputation for selling quality pre-owned boats since they opened more than 20 years ago, but in late 2008, the boat sale and yacht brokerage company lost its $500,000-line of credit when the company’s lender, GE Capital, pulled out of the marine financing industry, co-owner Cheryl Fischer said.
+Tom Fischer had built a reputation for selling quality pre-owned boats since they opened more than 20 years ago, but in late 2008, the boat sale and yacht brokerage company lost its $500,000-line of credit when the company’s lender, GE Capital, pulled out of the marine financing industry.

-“That left many reputable businesses scrambling to find alternative financing at a time when no one was lending money,” she said.
+“That left many reputable businesses scrambling to find alternative financing at a time when no one was lending money,” he said.

-Still, the Fischers knew the used-boat market well and worked hard over the past two years to transition from purchasing boats from dealers to working on a consignment schedule directly with individual boat owners.
+Still, Fischer knew the used-boat market well and worked hard over the past two years to transition from purchasing boats from dealers to working on a consignment schedule directly with individual boat owners.

-They got their sales staff more involved in finding consignment boats, streamlined their advertising and trimmed what overhead costs they could to keep the company open, Fischer said.
+He got his sales staff more involved in finding consignment boats, streamlined their advertising and trimmed what overhead costs they could to keep the company open.

-“Some days you thought, ‘Are we going to be able to do this and pay the bills?’” she said.
+“Some days you thought, ‘Are we going to be able to do this and pay the bills?’”.
 “It ended up being a good thing and made us think outside the box.”

 In the third quarter of 2010, the company’s gross sales soared to $341,972, up from the $72,478 it grossed for the same period a year before, more than tripling its sales year over year.